samanthaming/not-fancy-canvas-drawing/README.md

       return;
     }

-    // 2.Let's start
+    // 2.
+Let's start
     //    (This is required since we will be using multiple colors) ctx.beginPath();

     // 3.
 Starting point